Devskiller/jpa2ddl/jpa2ddl-samples/jpa2ddl-flyway-maven-sample/README.md

 # Flyway with Maven sample

-This project shows sample setup of the Flyway migrations based on Maven.
+This project shows a sample setup for Flyway migrations based on Maven.

-Existing DB schema can be found in the `src/main/resources/migrations/v1_jpa2ddl.sql` file.
+The existing DB schema can be found in the `src/main/resources/migrations/v1_jpa2ddl.sql` file.

-It's already applied on a h2 database located in the `src/main/resources/db` directory.
+It's already been applied in an h2 database located in the `src/main/resources/db` directory.

-There is already modified `oss.devskiller.model.User` entity which contains two additional fields (`email` and `age`).
+There is already a modified `oss.devskiller.model.User` entity which contains two additional fields: `email` and `age`.

-Now we want to generate the migration script and apply it to a database.
+Now we want to generate the migration script and apply it to the database.

 ## Schema migration with JPA2DDL and Flyway

-The first step is to build the project.
+The first step you need to take is to build the project.
 It can be done with the `./mvnw clean package` command.
-As you can see new migration file has been created: `v2_jpa2ddl.sql`.
-It contains alter statements adding two new fields.
+As you can see, a new migration file has been created: `v2_jpa2ddl.sql`.
+It contains alter statements which add two new fields.

 We can check Flyway migrations status with command `./mvnw flyway:info`